dosht/dosht.github.io/_posts/2020-06-27-how-functional-programming-makes-working-with-kafka-so-easy.md

 This is not meant to be a full comparison, so it's enough to list some available clients with a couple of words about each of them.

 1. Apache Kafka (Java) Client: This is the [official Java client][Apache Kafka Client].
 It has a Java API and I couldn't find a Scala wrapper for it to make functional or thread-safe, ..etc
 2. [CakeSolutions client][CakeSolutions client]: It's a well-written Akka-based client.
 I used also this client myself since I was working in [Cake Solutions][cakesolutions].
-My former colleague David Piggott has a nice [blog post][David's Post] about it, but that was before it has been acquired by Diseny and I'm not sure how much they're still maintaining it.
+My former colleague David Piggott has a nice [blog post][David's Post] about it, but that was before it has been acquired by Disney and I'm not sure how much they're still maintaining it.
 3. [Alpakka project][Alpakka project]: This client is based on Akka stream.
 I used this one also in a previous project and fits well if you have already Akka streams application.
 It's helpful to design complex streaming graphs involving many Kafka topics and it helps also in managing offsets and applying back-pressure.
 4. [Lagom Kafka Client][Lagom Kafka Client]: This based on Alpakka client, but it's designed to work with Lagom

 ## Apache Kafka Client

-Let's first start with the vanilla Java-based official client and see how we will enhance it with [Cats][Cats] and [Cats Effect][Cats Effect] to make if more compatible with Scala and functional programming.
+Let's first start with the vanilla Java-based official client and see how we will enhance it with [Cats][Cats] and [Cats Effect][Cats Effect] to make it more compatible with Scala and functional programming.

 The simple imperative code looks like this <sup>[2][Kafa client tutorial]</sup>: